Image too small? Turn your phone sideways (ditto for the others).

 Last time I checked, social shares were over 4,000.
 Every time I share a link, the shelter receives DM's about pets in an instant.

-If we design a website for your service business, I know we'll invest a LOT more time and energy into the process (food for thought).
+If we design a website for your small business, I know we'll invest a LOT more time and energy into the process (food for thought).

 Website speed is a big deal.
 If it takes forever to load, people will leave before you're able to make your case.